 - Known exposure to a COVID-19 case or travel from a location on the KDHE Travel-related Quarantine List.
-People who are identified as close contacts of a COVID-19 case or have travelled from a location on the KDHE Travel-related Quarantine List must be quarantined for 14 days.
-A negative test result within the 14-day quarantine period does not affect the quarantine period and the person must finish their 14-day quarantine. - No known exposure to a COVID-19 case or travel-related exposure.
+People who are identified as close contacts of a COVID-19 case or have travelled from a location on the KDHE Travel-related Quarantine List must be quarantined according to guidelines outlined in Appendix C. - No known exposure to a COVID-19 case or travel-related exposure.
 People who have not been identified as a close contact to a COVID-19 case and have not travelled from a location on the KDHE Travel-related Quarantine List may return to work/school.